-- The child tax credit for 2020 is $2,000 for each qualifying dependent under age 17.
-This credit has a phaseout for 2020 of $400,000 files married filing jointly and $200,000 for all others.
-For each $1,000 (or fraction of $1,000) your AGI is over the phaseout limit you lose $50 of your child tax credit.
+- There are two credits available for dependents.
+The child tax credit for 2020 is $2,000 for each qualifying dependent under age 17.
+The other dependent tax credit for 2020 is $500 for each dependent not already claimed as a qualifying child.
+These credits have a phaseout for for higher incomes.
+For each $1,000 (or fraction of $1,000) your AGI is over the phaseout limit you lose $50 of your dependent tax credit.
 The credit on this line is non-refundable and can't reduce your income taxes below $0.
 The refundable child tax credit (which you can receive even if you do not have any taxable income), if you qualify will appear in the tax payments and refundable credits section.

 - Residential energy credits (Form 5695)

 - This is a credit for residential installation of qualified energy saving or producing equipment.
 This includes qualified solar electric generating equipment, solar water heating equipment (other than for hot tubs and pools), geothermal heat pumps, wind energy generators or fuel cell power plants.
 The credit is 30 percent of qualifying expenses.
 This credit was renewed in 2020 through 2021.
 See form 5695 for more information.

 - American opportunity credit (Form 8863, line 14)

 - Enter the total American opportunity credit that you are able to claim from form 8863 line 14.
 This amount is limited to $2,500 per eligible student.